Conserving Kestrels

 A kestrel spreads its wings in flight. (photo: Susan Kline)

-A kestrel spreads its wings in flight. (photo © Susan Kline)
+A kestrel lifts its wings in flight. (photo © Susan Kline)

 American Kestrel